shapiromatron/bmds/docs/quickstart.rst

 Trouble installing?
 See notes on :ref:`Windows <windows-install>` or :ref:`Mac/Linux <mac-install>`.

-An example continuous model execution:
+An example continuous summary dataset:

 .. code-block:: python